ChandanaThoti/game-library-management/README.md

 ## Description

 Game Library Management is a cli application that simulates a basic game library and store system.The app support role based system with admin and gamer.
-Game data fetched from api and performed operations.
+Game data fetched from api and performed operations.GitHub Actions used to apply CI/CD workflow

 ## Table of Contents